mathesar-foundation/mathesar-website/faq.md

 It's important to note that Baserow is a more mature project than Mathesar and supports features like formulas, plugins, real-time collaboration, etc. that Mathesar does not currently support.
 We do plan to build these features, see [our roadmap](roadmap.html) for more details.

-Having tools like Baserow in the open-source community strengthens the ecosystem and we are glad to see them working on similar problems as Mathesar.
+Having tools like Baserow strengthens the ecosystem and we are glad to see them working on similar problems as Mathesar.
 {% endcapture %}